UX-Society/Get-Started/started.md

 - Stack overflow: https://stackoverflow.com/ is great for debugging
     - don't search directly use google to +error/issue description

-Another aspect of css is that the same style should never be written more than once.
+Another aspect of css is that the same style should never be written more than once

 - 'class' should almost always be used over 'id' even if an element is only used once.
 That is because another element may need to be added later. 'id' should only be used for in-page links (Ex: `id="home"` refrenced with `scr="#home"`)
 - Classes should be derivative, which can be done multiple ways: